Skimmeroni/Appunti/AI4ST/Matematica4AI/LinAlg/Bases.typ

 	[$ vec(lambda_(1), lambda_(2), dots.v, lambda_(n))_(cal(B)) $]
 )

-In particular, the right representation is also referred to as its *column vector representation*, or just *vector representation*, with respect to
+In particular, the representation on the right is also referred to as its *coordinate vector representation*, or just *coordinate representation*, with respect to $cal(B)$.
-$cal(B)$.
 Technically, the suffix $cal(B)$ is necessary, otherwise it would be impossible to tell apart representations with respect to different bases.
-However, in general, the basis employed is either deducible from context or is not relevant, therefore in practice the suffix is often omitted.
+However, in general, the basis employed is either known from context or is not relevant, therefore the suffix is often omitted.

-Clearly, employing different bases to represent the same vector will give different vector representations.
+Clearly, employing different bases to represent the same vector will give different coordinate representations.
 Different representations of the same vector can be converted into another through a simple matrix multiplication.

 #theorem("Existence of the basis change matrix")[